-The Bank leases various offices and residential properties.
+The Bank leased various offices and residential properties.
 The rental contracts are typically made for fixed period of 1 to 6 years but may have extension options as described below.
+However, during 2024, all office leases were terminated.
 The lease agreements do not impose any covenants, but the leased assets may not be used as a security for borrowing purposes.